-We have found over nearly 50 years of working with clients that most investors’ risk levels typically fall into one of three basic categories: Aggressive, conservative or low.
+We have found over 50 years of working with clients that most investors’ risk levels typically fall into one of three basic categories: Aggressive, conservative or low.

 Like financial advisor listings in a Google search, it’s not hard to find an easy, simple risk-assessment test.
 But a true assessment of your risk tolerance requires more than a simple multiple-choice quiz.
 Remember, it’s your financial future that’s at stake.

 It’s safe to say that 2020 was a challenging year.
 Many investors are still reeling from the COVID-19 fallout.